Picovoice/picovoice/README.md

 ### Java

-You can add the Picovoice Java SDK by downloading and referencing the latest Picovoice JAR available [here](/sdk/java/bin).
+The Picovoice Java library is available from Maven Central at `ai.picovoice:picovoice-java:${version}`.

 The easiest way to create an instance of the engine is with the Picovoice Builder: